Robert Stawell Ball: Life

 Ball worked for Lord Rosse from 1865 to 1867.
 In 1867, he became Professor of Applied Mathematics at the Royal College of Science in Dublin.
 There he lectured on mechanics and published an elementary account of the science.

 In 1873, he became a Fellow of the Royal Society.
-In 1874, he was appointed Royal Astronomer of Ireland and Andrews Professor of Astronomy in the University of Dublin at Dunsink Observatory.
+In 1874, he was appointed Royal Astronomer of Ireland and Andrews Professor of Astronomy in Trinity College Dublin at Dunsink Observatory.

 Ball contributed to the science of kinematics by delineating the screw displacement: